7: Equilibrium Fundamentals

 - 7.1: The Dynamic Nature of Equilibria

-- Chemical equilibrium occurs when the rates of the forward and reverse reactions are equal, resulting in constant concentrations of reactants and products.
-Equilibrium is dynamic, meaning that both reactions continue to occur at the same rate.
-Equilibrium concepts apply to both chemical reactions and physical processes, such as phase changes.
+- Chemical equilibrium occurs when the rates of the forward and reverse reactions are equal.
+Equilibrium is dynamic, meaning that both reactions continue to occur, but the counter-balanced rates result in unchanging concentrations of reactants and products.
+The concept of equilibrium applies to very many natural systems, including chemical reactions, phase changes, drug-receptor binding, and beyond.

 - 7.2: Reactant Quotients and Equilibrium Constants